Static Hedging of Freight Rate Risk in the Shipping Market under Model Uncertainty: Static hedging of freight rate risk under model uncertainty

-containing a European call option and a FFA-type call option on the freight rate prices in the related route with strike prices $K_1$ and $K_2$, respectively.
-The investor builts her/his hedging portfolio with respect to an allocation vector $\theta = (\theta_1, \theta_2)' \in \R^2$, and the portfolio value at time $t=T$ will be
+containing both European put and call options alongside with FFA-type put and call options on the freight rate prices in the related route with strike prices $K_1^{put}, K_1^{call},K_2^{put},K_2^{call}$, respectively.
+The investor builds her/his hedging portfolio with respect to an allocation vector and the portfolio value at time $t=T$ will be

 After assuming such a position, the remaining risk at maturity $T$, using a quadratic loss function, can be represented by

 where $\Phi(S)$ is the obligation determined by \eqref{phi-1} or \eqref{phi-2}.
 The goal of the proposed static hedging mechanism, is to hedge the paying obligation $\Phi$ depending on $S$, with the portfolio $V_H$ returns which is built on a collection of derivatives written on $\Stil$, in order to reduce the freight risk of the position in $\Phi$.
 The use of the quadratic loss function can be interpreted as a penalization for diverging from the exact hedge position and corresponds to cases where both super- or sub-hedging may lead to losses for the investor.
 Note that in place of $\Phi$ could be used and other type of derivatives that are preferred in similar operations, e.g. exchange options like Margrabe option \cite{margrabe1978value} or other type of exotic derivatives.